Skip to main content

 • Name / Host: api (or api.your-app)

-• Value / Points to: The CloudFront Distribution domain name for your API proxy.
+• Value / Points to: The CloudFront Distribution domain name you copied for your API proxy.

 Run a curl command to verify the API proxy.
-The server should respond, confirming the connection is live.
+The server should respond with a message confirming the connection is live.

 curl https://api.your-app.com